 You can help your baby through this stage by;

-- Letting them hear your voice – one of the familiar things from the womb.
+- Letting them hear familiar voices – one of the familiar things from the womb.

 - Keeping them close and holding them when they ‘ask’ is important.
 Just like hunger and discomfort ‘wanting’ a cuddle is an important need to meet.
 Skin to skin time can help babies settle.

-- Keeping the number of people who feed and care for them low so that they can build a strong, trusting bond with you.
+- Keeping the number of people who feed and care for them low so that they can build a strong, trusting bond with parents and carers.

 By the end of the fourth trimester your baby will have changed and learnt a lot.
-They will;
+They might;

 - Be coping with milk feeds and be able to tell you when they are hungry.